Deegoh/darkly/README.md

    ```zsh
    sudo qemu-system-x86_64 -hda VM/darkly.qcow2 -cdrom VM/Darkly_i386.iso -m 4G -nic vmnet-bridged,ifname=en0
    ```
    Note: Sudo is used here due to network privilege restrictions on our system.

+### mac 42

+1. Download the Darkly_i386.iso file provided for the project.
+2. Add new vm on Linux Debian 64bit
+3. Add iso to the vm without hard disk
+4. Change network nat to bridge

 ## Exploring the Vulnerable Website

 Once the VM is running:

 1. Access the website through the VM's web browser.